elastic/rally/docs/track.rst

 Each entry in the ``documents`` list consists of the following properties:

 * ``base-url`` (optional): A http(s), S3 or Google Storage URL that points to the root path where Rally can obtain the corresponding source file.

+  * S3 support is optional and can be installed with ``python -m pip install esrally[s3]``.
+  * http(s) and Google Storage are supported by default.

   Rally can also download data from private S3 or Google Storage buckets if access is properly configured:

   * S3 according to `docs <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration>`_.
   * Google Storage: Either using `client library authentication <https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication>`_ or by presenting an `oauth2 token <https://cloud.google.com/storage/docs/authentication>`_ via the ``GOOGLE_AUTH_TOKEN`` environment variable, typically done using: ``export GOOGLE_AUTH_TOKEN=$(gcloud auth print-access-token)``.